 The seats are almost filled now, and the din of hundreds of conversations is dying down.
 At a signal from Giovani Felicioni, the producer, the house lights go down.
 Giovani squeezes my arm, smiles and nods.
 Time to go.
 I feel the warm brightness of a spotlight making the air glow around me as I stand on the cool earth of this beautiful and conflicted land to play Kyo Rei (empty bell).

 Luckily, I remember to take a very big breath before the first note.
 This first breath is important.
 It grounds me within myself.
 Hundreds are watching but I am alone.

 Since I will not explain the shakuhachi and its Zen sensibility first, I want this first note to be a long one, long enough for everyone to realize that there will be no melody.
 I trust that this crowd, in particular, will understand Kyo Rei right away.
 Almost everyone meditates.
 They know about silence, and perhaps they see the analogy, that chasing after melodies can be an escape from the inharmonious but creative chaos we face when we close our eyes, do nothing, and listen to one breath at a time.

 As I breathe into the following phrases, I see my mind at work, creating sentences, reaching out for meaning.
 And I see it letting go of these same creations.
-Is this what a contemplative practice could offer to communities in conflict, the ability to see the roots of violence in our minds?
+Is this what a contemplative practice could offer to communities in conflict, the ability to see the roots of violence in our minds and hearts?
 I make a mental note to bring up this link when I lead my workshop later.